 For more information on the General Education requirements, please go to the Requirements page.

-For a list of courses meeting General Education requirements offered for a specific semester, please log into BU Brain or go to the Schedule of Classes.
+For a list of courses meeting General Education requirements offered for a specific semester, please visit the Schedule of Classes.